- About Us

 A. The local bodies can benefit from the preferential CCR member registration rate at CCR Consultations.
-However, the mailings by the CCR office will be sent only to the officially designated member that applied (the national office).
-To receive the mailings, the local bodies would have to take out their own membership.
-Also there is only one vote per member organization.
+However, the mailings by the CCR office will be sent only to the designated member (the national office).
+To receive regular communications, the local bodies would have to take out their own membership.
+Note: there is only one vote per member organization.

 Q. I'm with a CCR member organization.
 How do I set up my personalized account on the CCR website?

-A. Individuals affiliated with a CCR member organization (staff members, volunteers, members of the Board) can access information on the members-only section of the CCR website through a personal account.
-To set up your personal account, go to: http://ccrweb.ca/en/user/register
+A. Individuals affiliated with a CCR member organization (staff members, volunteers, members of the Board) can access information on the members-only section of the CCR website by setting up a personal account at: http://ccrweb.ca/en/user/register

 Q. Is there a special membership rate for students?